This article will offer an in-depth guide on how to create dynamic, self-populating navigation menus on a Synergy 8 powered website.

-Using dynamic navigation allows the navigation items to be automatically populated based on the pages created in the admin console, rather than by using links hard-coded into the design.
-The primary navigation on the Synergy 8 website can be seen in the top right side of the header.
+Using dynamic navigation allows the navigation items to be automatically populated based on the pages created in the admin console, rather than by using links hard-coded into the design template.

 - Navigation code